logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/cluster_creation.md

 ### Step 8 Subnet selection
 If you selected an existing virtual network in the previous step, this step lets you select which subnet of this virtual network to use.
 For more information about creating your own subnet refer to [Create a virtual network and subnet](restrictive_permissions.md#step-1-create-a-virtual-network-and-subnet).

-If you did not select an existing virtual network in the previous step Hopsworks.ai will create the subnet for you.
+If you did not select an existing virtual network in the previous step [managed.hopsworks.ai](https://managed.hopsworks.ai) will create the subnet for you.
 You can choose the CIDR block this subnet will use.

 <p align="center">
   <figure>